The easiest way to get American Airlines airport lounge access (and share it, too)

 - 10,000 elite-qualifying miles if you spend $40,000 or more on the card in a calendar year

-- 2 American Airlines miles per $1 you spend on American Airlines
+- 2 American Airlines miles per $1 you spend on eligible American Airlines purchases

 - 1 American Airlines mile per $1 you spend on everything else

-Now, if you don’t fly American Airlines often enough to take full advantage of Admirals Club lounge access and other perks, the Citi AAdvantage Executive likely won’t make sense for you given the $450 annual fee.
-Instead, if you’re looking to earn more American Airlines miles, you could consider cards like:
+If you don’t fly American Airlines often enough to take full advantage of Admirals Club lounge access and other perks, the Citi AAdvantage Executive likely won’t make sense for you given the $450 annual fee.
+Instead, if you’re looking for cheaper ways to earn AA miles, you could consider other cards, like:

-- CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® – Our Review of the CitiBusiness AAdvantage Platinum Select Card
+- CitiBusiness® / AAdvantage® Platinum Select® Mastercard® (read our CitiBusiness AAdvantage review)

-- American Airlines AAdvantage MileUp℠ Card – Our Review of the Citi American Airlines MileUp Card
+- American Airlines AAdvantage MileUp℠ Card (read our Citi American Airlines MileUp review)

 Folks who fly American Airlines often might consider paying for an Admirals Club airport lounge membership (especially if they don’t have elite status or aren’t traveling on qualifying flights that get you access to the lounge).
 But Admirals Club membership is not cheap – the initial membership fee for non-elite travelers is $650 for the year, or $1,250 for a household membership.

-The Citi AAdvantage Executive also comes with 50,000 American Airlines miles after spending $5,000 on purchases in the first 3 months of account opening.
-Plus you’ll receive a slew of other perks, like a Global Entry or TSA PreCheck application fee credit, priority boarding, and a free first checked bag on American Airlines domestic itineraries for yourself and up to 8 companions on the same reservation.
+The Citi AAdvantage Executive also comes with 50,000 American Airlines miles after spending $5,000 on purchases in the first three months of account opening.
+Plus you’ll receive a slew of other perks, like a Global Entry or TSA PreCheck application fee credit (up to $100), priority boarding, and a free first checked bag on American Airlines domestic itineraries for yourself and up to eight companions on the same reservation.